REMEMBERING: Valaine Briggs (Ace of Spades, Utah)

 But when our reporter asked whether the same could be said of Scott, her ex-fiancé who is still alive, by the way, Detective Pender got a little cagey and he wouldn't give us a straight answer.

+And that feels important because he's been working this case since 2015.
 And this is what he said when we asked what he thinks might have happened to Belaine.

-So to me, it's a combination of all of those things that lead me to believe that it is somebody that she knows or is acquainted with to the point where she was comfortable enough to get in a vehicle with.
+So, to me, it's a combination of all of those things that lead me to believe that it is somebody that she knows or is acquainted with to the point where she was comfortable enough to get in a vehicle with.

 He also believes that Belaine was held somewhere in between her disappearance and the discovery of her body.